 What is CARE?

-CARE empowers individuals to leave abusive home environments by providing emergency protective care through network of government and private organizations and individuals.
+CARE empowers individuals to leave abusive home environments by providing emergency protective care through a network of government and private organizations and individuals.

 Hear a radio interivew of APNM's Daniel Abram with Zelie Pollon of Santa Fe public radio (101.1FM KSFR):